cthackers/adm-zip/APPNOTE.md

     end decrypt_byte

-    After the header is decrypted,  the last 1 or 2 bytes in Buffer should be the high-order word/byte of the CRC for the file being decrypted, stored in Intel low-byte/high-byte order.
+    After the header is decrypted,  the last 1 or 2 bytes in Buffer SHOULD be the high-order word/byte of the CRC for the file being decrypted, stored in Intel low-byte/high-byte order.
 Versions of PKZIP prior to 2.0 used a 2 byte CRC check; a 1 byte CRC check is used on versions after 2.0.
 This can be used to test if the password supplied is correct or not.

     6.1.7 Decrypting the compressed data stream

     The compressed data stream can be decrypted as follows:

     loop until done